kryptogo/jobs/README.md

 ---

-### PRODUCT
+### Quality Team

-#### User-Behavior Testing

-**Responsibilities**:

-- Create documentation on methodologies and practices related to automation solutions
-- Participate in building and improving our testing process, and integrate it to improve the overall engineering process
-- Maintains reusable test cases and custom test solutions to support testing needs
-- Create detailed, comprehensive, and well-structured test plans and test cases
-- Estimate, prioritize, plan, and coordinate testing activities
-- Identify, record, document (thoroughly), and track bugs
-- Perform thorough regression testing when bugs are resolved

-**Requirements**:

-- Bachelor's degree in computer science/engineering or any related field or equivalent practical experience
-- 2+ years of experience as quality assurance or software tester in iOS, Android, or web
-- Extensive understanding about software requirements and business processes
-- Ability to analyze and decompose complex software or product and then design the test plan
-- Strong knowledge in software development life cycle
-- Understands all the testing concepts and different testing methods/techniques and applies them on their respective products

-#### Data Analyst

-**Responsibilities**:

-- You will plan and conduct large-scale experiments to test hypotheses and drive product development.
-- You will drive the creation of comprehensive datasets encompassing user profiles and behaviors, and incorporating a wide variety of signals and data types.
-- You will need to rapidly develop prototypes to prove out hypotheses with small dataset.
-- You will work closely with PM to sprint the verification with real data.

-**Requirements**:

-- BS/MS background in Statistics, Mathematics, Economics, Information Management or Computer Science related discipline
-- Strong knowledge of statistics and experience in analyzing large datasets
-- Expertise in database technology with solid understanding to synthesize data with user insights
-- Hands-on skills with statistical software

-#### UX Designer

-**Design awesome UX for Cobinhood Website and Apps**

-**Requirements**:

-- Familiar with Flow Chart / Wireframe / Prototyping / Usability Test / User Research / Interaction Design / User Interview.
-- Familiar with PS / AI / Sketch / InVision / Zeplin.
-- Familiar HTML5, CSS3, Sass, and popular web UI frameworks.
-- Familiar with micro animation design with After Effects / Principle.
-- Passionate about all things UI and other areas of design and innovation.
-- Please attach your online portfolio or any relevant personal design series for reference.

-#### Product Intern (Senior Students Welcomed)

-We are looking for a Product Tester to assess software quality through manual and automated testing.
+Quality Team is looking for Product Testers to assess software quality through manual and automated testing.
 As a Product tester, you will be responsible for finding and reporting product defects, as well as to develop new test cases.
 To succeed in this role, you possess a keen eye for detail and excellent communication skills.
 Ultimately, you will work as a part of the team to ensure that we ship quality code and our products are awesome.

+#### Software Development Engineer in Test

 **Responsibilities**:

+This role will require the candidate to ensure that we are only shipping quality code and providing statistical information for quality improvement through testing methodologies and sampling for the team.

+- Responsible for Web/App product testing, including manual and automation testing
+- Building automation test flow and framework
+- Developing UI and API automation testing
+- Co-working with Backend/Frontend team and QA

+**Requirements**:

+- 2+ years of hands-on technical testing and automation testing experience
+- Experience in automation software development in testing and reporting
+- The ingenuity to think of new ways to test and break the product

+**Nice to Have**:

+- A strong practicing interest in the crypto space OR personal or professional experience investing and trading securities through online platforms
+- High level of comfort and experience with Git
+- Experience with various test tools including Selenium, Appium, Postman, Jenkins
+- Familiar with scripting languages, i.e. Python

+#### Quality Assurance

+**Responsibilities**:

 - Execute test cases and analyse test results
 - Preparing test reports for tracking and analysis
 - Evaluate test cases and explore new use cases
 - Report bugs and improvements to development team
 - Troubleshoot issues
 - Conduct new feature and post-release testing
 - Work with cross-functional teams to ensure quality throughout the software development life cycle

 **Requirements**:

+- Logical, detail-oriented, and sensitive to numbers
+- Strong communication skills in Mandarin and English
+- Excellent skills in analyzing
+- Ability to comprehensively understand data sources, elements and relationships in both business and technical terms
+- Ability to troubleshoot and document errors
+- Analytical and curios mindset with a problem-solving aptitude
+- Experience in QA, Agile framework or project management a huge plus

+#### Quality Intern

+You will work as a part of the team to ensure that our products/functions are awesome.
+You can gain quality testing skill with our world-class RD team.
+To succeed in this role, you possess a keen eye for detail and excellent communication skills.

+**Responsibilities**:

+- Work with cross-functional teams to ensure quality throughout the software development life cycle
+- Execute/Evaluate test cases and analyse test results
+- Preparing test reports for tracking and analysis
+- Troubleshoot issues

+**Desirable Qualifications**:

 - Senior year university/graduate student; CS/information major, economy major, business major is a plus.
 - Strong communication skills in Mandarin and English.
 - Logical, detail-oriented, and sensitive to numbers.
 - Excellent skills in analyzing.
 - Ability to comprehensively understand data sources, elements and relationships in both business and technical terms
 - Ability to troubleshoot and document errors
 - Analytical and curios mindset with a problem-solving aptitude

-- Experience in QA, Agile framework or project management a huge plus
+---

+### PRODUCT

+#### UX Designer

+Design awesome UX for Cobinhood Website and Apps.
+You’ll be responsible for the interaction and architecture of our products, working across user interface both on mobile app and web.
+You will be part of the team that drive the design for systematic and innovative product features.

+**Requirements**:

+- Familiar with Flow Chart / Wireframe / Prototyping / Usability Test / User Research / Interaction Design / User Interview
+- Familiar with PS / AI / Sketch / InVision / Zeplin
+- Familiar HTML5, CSS3, Sass, and popular web UI frameworks
+- Familiar with micro animation design with After Effects / Principle
+- Passionate about all things UI and other areas of design and innovation
+- Please attach your online portfolio or any relevant personal design series for reference

+#### Payment Operation

+**Responsibilities**:

+- Responsible for clients’ transaction/cancellation : receiving, checking, manual creation.
+Informing Spoke on Missing transaction, Cancellation requests and proper documentation
+- Work across the Financial Institutions and Third-Party Payment Partners to deliver the workflow optimization strategy
+- Follow-up of trades up until settlement: checking pending trades, trade release, receiving timely updates from banks and accurate reporting to our customer
+- Ensure risk management approval is taken well before agreed time for forcing instructions to market, when short of money
+- Realize the significance of precise client reporting at all times and adhere to it
+- Escalate unresolved open issues / high risk items to the manager
+- Consistently evaluate and update documented procedures to ensure they are complete, accurate and current

+**Desirable Qualifications**:

+- 1+ years experience in Consumer Banking, Digital Banking background preferred
+- Strong analytical skills, detail-oriented
+- Passion & Knowledge of cryptocurrency and blockchain technologies is a must

 ---